Ruby: The woman who started a business with only $21 - NewsBreak

 Before the second location of Ruby’s Mexican Restaurant closed due to a fire that caused major damage in March, Abarca knew she wanted a second location that could be a safe space for her female restaurant workers.

-The women-run business was inspired by each woman who had experienced sexual harassment while working in small restaurants.
-From their experiences, working in tight kitchen spaces often meant unwelcome groping and sometimes inappropriate physical contact with other staff.
+The women-run restaurant was inspired by each woman who had experienced sexual harassment while working in small restaurants.
+From their experiences, working in small kitchens often meant unwelcome groping and sometimes inappropriate physical contact with other staff.

 Abarca wanted her women to feel safe.

-Abarca helped the single mother who escaped to Texas not only by employing her, but by also taking her to have here taxes done and helping her to become successful here.
+Abarca helped the single mother who escaped to Texas not only by employing her, but by also taking her to do her taxes and helping her to become successful here.

-In other instances, members of her staff have said they needed help with rent assistance.
+In other instances, members of her staff have said they needed help with rental assistance.
 Through those times, Abarca has been there to help them, refusing to take it out of their paychecks.

 “I was never given that opportunity.
 I was sleeping on a carpet for six months.
 I didn’t even have a mattress.
 My parents have always been there for me in everything, I swear, so I tell them I want to make it slightly easier (for staff).
 I don’t want to be a millionaire and just explode.
 Many people are surprised when I tell them how much I pay.
 I love to give them overtime,” she said.